 The major emphasis of the Industrial Technology syllabus is on students actively planning and constructing quality practical projects.
 Students will learn to select and use a range of materials for individual projects.
 They will learn to competently and safely use a range of hand tools, power tools and machines to assist in the construction of projects.
 They will also learn to produce drawings and written reports to develop and communicate ideas and information relating to projects.

-- personal safety glasses (preferred)

-- USB thumb drive

-- shoes with solid leather uppers.
+- Personal safety glasses (preferred). - Shoes with a solid leather upper.